masasin/masasin.github.io/docs/cv/skills/index.md

 - Proficiency in a wide range of programming languages, with a specialization in Python.
 - Experience in data science, including data analysis, modeling, and visualization.
 - Experience in web development, including backend and frontend frameworks and languages.
+- Ability to develop well-tested and well-documented codebases.
 - Ability to create and manage development environments, ensuring consistency and reliability across systems.
 - Extensive knowledge in agile development, version control, continuous integration, and continuous deployment.
 - Capability to develop interactive user interfaces, both terminal-based and graphical.